SecureHats/ASIM_ProjectSchema/README.md

 ## How to use

 The Project Schema function is extremely easy to use!<br>
-Just enter the following line to the end of your parser, and you are good to go.<br>
+Just add the following line to the end of your parser, and you are good to go.<br>

 ```js